ericsun95/Flying-High-Again/written_exam/markedquestions.md

 When starting a turn from a southerly heading, the compass leads the turn or exaggerates the rate of turn.
 - **Distraction** When starting a turn from a northerly heading, the compass lags behind the turn.
 - **Distraction** As the heading passes through east or west, the compass will momentarily have the correct heading while turning.

+- <span style="color:green"> The magnetic compass: </span>
+- Is self powered.
+  The magnetic compass is the simplest instrument in the panel and needs no outside power to operate.

+- <span style="color:green"> What should be the indication on the magnetic compass as you roll into a standard rate turn to the right from a south heading in the Northern Hemisphere? </span>
+- The compass will indicate a turn to the right, but at a faster rate than is actually occurring.
+  When making a turn from a southerly heading, the compass gives an indication of a turn in the correct direction, but leads the actual heading in the Northern hemisphere.

+- <span style="color:green"> When should pilots state their position on the airport when calling the tower for takeoff? </span>
+- When departing from a runway intersection.
+  Pilots should state their position on the airport when calling the tower for takeoff from a runway intersection.

 ### Systems
 - <span style="color:green"> To properly purge water from the fuel system of an aircraft equipped with fuel tank sumps and a fuel strainer quick drain, it is necessary to drain fuel from the </span>